-The theme for this year's Infant Mental Health Awareness Week is 20:20 Vision Seeing the world through babies' eyes.
+The theme for 2020's Infant Mental Health Awareness Week was 20:20 Vision Seeing the world through babies' eyes.

-This theme encourages us to think about the experiences of babies and how these influence their mental health and development.
+The theme encouraged us to think about the experiences of babies and how these influence their mental health and development.

-The Parent-Infant Foundation and the First 1001 Days Movement, of which we are a member, will be using the week to highlight the needs of babies’ and to encourage professionals, policy and decision makers to think about babies’ experiences.
+The Parent-Infant Foundation and the First 1001 Days Movement, of which we are a member, used the week to highlight the needs of babies’ and to encourage professionals, policy and decision makers to think about babies’ experiences.

-On each day of IMHAW we will focus on a key topic:
+On each day of IMHAW focussed on a key topic:

 - Monday 8 June – What is IMH and why does it matter?

 - Tuesday 9 June – The First 1001 Days Movement – working together to drive change.